-a.
+- a.
 An Active Staff Appointee must admit, attend, consult or render professional services on the Hospital premises as documented in the medical record in the care of at least 12 patients each calendar year of appointment and must fulfill the responsibilities of Active Staff.
-If these conditions are not met, his or her Staff appointment will be automatically reduced to Courtesy Staff provided that the
+If these conditions are not met, his or her Staff appointment will be automatically reduced to the appropriate staff category for which they meet criteria.

-Practitioner otherwise satisfies the requirements for Courtesy Staff appointment.
 Reduction in staff category shall be final 30 days after notice to the Appointee.
 During those 30 days, the Appointee may submit documentation that the requirements for Active Staff have been met.
-Upon the expiration of the 30 day period, Hospital Administration shall confirm or reject the automatic reduction, taking into account any documents submitted by the affected appointee.

-b.
-Automatic reduction of Staff category as described in this Section 5.3-1 is not adverse to the Practitioner and shall not give rise to the hearing rights set forth in Article VIII.
+Upon the expiration of the 30 day period, Hospital Administration shall confirm or reject the automatic reduction, taking into account any documents submitted by the affected appointee. - b.
+Automatic reduction of Staff category as described in this Section 5.8-1 is not adverse to the Practitioner and shall not give rise to the hearing rights set forth in Article VIII.